eth-fabric/website/docs/development/l1-components/sidecar.md

 ## How Validators Can Run Commit-Boost
 More details can be found in the Commit-Boost [documentation](https://commit-boost.github.io/commit-boost-client/category/running).

-## How Can I Build A Preconf Protoocl or Other Proposer Commitment
+## How Can I Build A Preconf Protocol or Other Proposer Commitment
 More details can be found in the Commit-Boost documentation [here]([https://commit-boost.github.io/commit-boost-client/category/running) and [here](https://commit-boost.github.io/commit-boost-client/category/developing).

 ## Resources